 (ii) To provide members opportunities and experiences that develop and strengthen leadership skills, self-esteem, discipline, teamwork, and other desirable life skills through the vehicle of competitive volleyball, and

-True to that Mission, Lokahi has taken teams to the USAV National championships and to play in Canada.
+True to that Mission, Lokahi has taken teams to the USAV National championships and to other mainland tournaments, and to play in Canada.
 Lokahi will continue to pursue its Mission with our Junior teams, as we strive to make our Vision a reality:

 Our VISION is that a core of members has attained the level of ability to perennially compete at the highest level nationally, thus attracting, then teaching, new members so that the Organization becomes self-perpetuating and able to provide guidance, structure, and purpose through peer models, kupuna (elders) and kumu (coaches) in an environment of ohana (family).